JiaYaobo/fenbux/docs/scipy_with_pytree.md

+# Scipy With PyTree

-In fenbux, we provide wrapper of `scipy.stats` for disributions, which accept pytrees as inputs and output pytrees.
+In fenbux, we provide wrappers of `scipy.stats` for disributions, which accept pytrees as inputs and output pytrees.

 ```python
 from fenbux import scipy_stats as stats